THE FUTURE

 Besides, you may be swayed by prize money, the mentoring, a quality audience and a superb venue!

-• Doors open for the 12 finalists at 11am on the 26th November at the Royal Geographical Society.
+• Doors open for the 12 finalists from 8.30am on the 27th November at the Royal Geographical Society.

-Each team will have a 3x3 pitch station to get ready.
+Each team will have a 3x3 pitch station with a 5ft table to get ready.

-From 1pm, finalists, attendees and judges will meet in the impressive seated auditorium to hear from three highly acclaimed individuals who will share their own insights into the Future of Food from their own diverse perspectives.
-This could be land, sea, air and possibly even space!
+From 1pm sharp, finalists, attendees and judges will meet in the impressive seated auditorium to hear from three highly acclaimed individuals who will share their own insights into the Future of Food from their own diverse perspectives.

-Teams will man their stations whilst judges and guests circulate, navigate and listen.
+Teams will then man their stations whilst judges and attendees circulate, navigate and listen.

-At 4:30pm, the winner of Future of Food will be heralded with the £10,000 prize grant and gong.
-All finalists will receive a certificate and much recognition on our social media pages and amongst the food industry.
+At 4:45pm, the winner of Future of Food will be heralded with the £10,000 prize grant, a gong and mentioned above.
+All finalists will receive a certificate and much recognition amongst the food industry.